 Project management is NOT a tactical job like paperwork or running status meetings that another employee can float in and out of when things get busy.
 Project managers must have a totally different skill set than your developers, creative teams, and even stakeholders.

 Say you’re short-staffed at the office.
-Would you want your developer filling in to run payroll?
+Would you want your developer to fill in to run payroll?
 Would you want your billing person to take on some extra software development work?
 Heck no. But for some reason, it’s easy to think just anyone can fill in for managing a project.

 Project Managers Represent Everyone